Lady (?) de la Praers

 According to Sanders, "In 1212 it was said that Hugh held Bywell for the service of 5 knights, owing 30 knights to the castle-guard of Newcastle upon Tyne," p.
 25 note 5.

-Hugh (?) de Balliol was born circa 1175 at Bywell, Northumberland, England.
+Hugh (?) de Balliol was born about 1175 at Bywell, Northumberland, England,

-Hugh (?) de Balliol married Cicely (?) de Fontaines, daughter of Alleaume (?) de Fontaines and Laurette (?) de St Valery.
+Hugh (?) de Balliol married Cicely (?) de Fontaines, daughter of Alleaume (?) de Fontaines and Laurette (?) de St Valery, about 1200

 Child of Hugh (?) de Balliol and Cicely (?) de Fontaines